Transfer Credit Information

 - Under the guidance of faculty, the Office of Transfer and Articulation awards general credit based on the level of the course and area of study and notes on the evaluation that additional information is required for additional review (typically a syllabus).

-- A Credit Recommendation Form (Appendix 7) is submitted with additional criteria as available to the appropriate faculty member(s) to request a determination of course comparability.
+- A Credit Recommendation Form (Appendix G) is submitted with additional criteria as available to the appropriate faculty member(s) to request a determination of course comparability.

-Franklin University offers students the opportunity to appeal any transfer credit decision to the appropriate faculty member(s).
-To initiate the transfer credit appeal process, students are required to contact their academic advisors.
+The University offers students the opportunity to appeal any transfer credit decision to the appropriate faculty member(s).
+To initiate the transfer credit appeal process, students are required to contact their academic advisor.
 The process is as follows:

-- The academic advisor works with the student to complete the appropriate sections of the Credit Recommendation Form
+- The admissions or academic advisor works with the student to complete the appropriate sections of the Credit Recommendation Form (Appendix G)

 - The form and any additional information (syllabus, etc.) are forwarded to the Office of Transfer and Articulation where the information is verified to be as complete as possible.